oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_opsi_host_insight_resource_statistics_facts_module.rst

 ..
 Description

-- Fetches details about a HostInsightResourceStatistics resource in Oracle Cloud Infrastructure
+- Fetches details about one or multiple HostInsightResourceStatistics resources in Oracle Cloud Infrastructure
 - Lists the resource statistics (usage, capacity, usage change percent, utilization percent, load) for each host filtered by utilization level in a compartment and in all sub-compartments if specified.